dddappp/sui-blog-example/README.md

 ## Test Example

-### Publish the Sui contracts
+### Publish the Sui contract

-Execute the following command in the directory `sui-contracts` to publish the contracts to the chain:
+Execute the following command in the directory `sui-contracts` to publish the contract on chain:

 ```shell
 sui client publish --gas-budget 1000000000 --skip-dependency-verification